 Buffelsfontein Game Reserve

 Although safari purists may balk at the idea of a reserve that keeps its carnivores in separate enclosures, Buffelsfontein Game Reserve is nevertheless the most convenient option for those with limited time to spare.
-A 1,600-hectare converted cattle ranch, the park is just an hour's drive from central Cape Town and is home to four of the Big Five (lion, leopard, buffalo and white rhino).
-Guests will also have the opportunity to spot cheetah, giraffe, zebra and several other iconic antelope species on a half or full guided game drive.
+A 1,600-hectare converted cattle ranch, the park is just over an hour's drive from central Cape Town and is home to four of the Big Five (lion, leopard, buffalo, and white rhino).
+Guests will also have the opportunity to spot cheetah, giraffe, zebra, and several iconic antelope species on a half or full guided game drive.

 Aquila Private Game Reserve

-Located two hours' drive northeast of Cape Town, Aquila Private Game Reserve is a 4-star park offering half-day, full-day and overnight safari options.
-The 10,000-hectare conservancy is home to the Big Five - including rhino, elephant, lion, leopard and buffalo.
+Located a two-hour drive northeast of Cape Town, Aquila Private Game Reserve is a 4-star park offering half-day, full-day, and overnight safari options.
+The 10,000-hectare conservancy is home to the Big Five including rhino, elephant, lion, leopard, and buffalo.
 All five of these species have been reintroduced to the Western Cape after being driven to the brink of extinction by the big game hunters of the past.
 The park is also home to the Aquila Animal Rescue and Conservation Centre, which provides a sanctuary for rescued safari animals that are no longer able to survive in the wild.

 If the idea of a traditional safari vehicle is a little too tame, consider booking a horse-riding or quad bike safari instead.
 Although the park is close enough for a day trip from Cape Town, overnight accommodations include a luxury lodge and several exquisite chalets.
 The chalets offer indoor fireplaces and outdoor showers, allowing you to fully appreciate the magic of life in the bush.
-Other useful amenities include a bar, a restaurant, an infinity pool and a spa.
+Other useful amenities include a bar, a restaurant, an infinity pool, and a spa.
+Aquila also offers transfers from Cape Town hotels via mini-bus, private vehicle, airplane, or helicopter.

 Inverdoorn Game Reserve

 Half an hour beyond Aquila Private Game Reserve lies Inverdoorn Game Reserve, another 10,000-hectare protected area in the Klein Karoo.
 Inverdoorn achieved Big Five status in 2012 with the introduction of a herd of elephant.
 It is also home to non-profit organization Western Cape Cheetah Conservation and visitors are given the opportunity to see these magnificent predators up close.
-Some of the cheetahs have become acclimatized to human contact and can even be petted (under the strict supervision of their handlers, of course).
+Since 2018, however, the reserve has implemented a strict no-touch policy in accordance with the latest ethical conservation practices.

-The park's Iziba Safari Lodge offers a choice of 4-star and 5-star accommodation options for those wishing to extend their stay.
+The park also offers a choice of 4- and 5-star accommodation options.
 There's a tented camp and a series of well-appointed chalets, while the multiple-room guest houses are perfect for families or friends traveling together.
 For the last word in luxury, opt for a night in the exquisite Ambassador Suite.
 Overnight guests are invited to join a walking safari at sunrise, when the animals of the reserve are at their most active.
+The route to Inverdoorn takes you through the Cape Winelands; consider stopping for a tasting along the way.

 Sanbona Wildlife Reserve

 Since game drives take place at sunrise and sunset, most visitors to Sanbona Wildlife Reserve opt to stay overnight.
-There are three luxury lodges to choose from, including a tented lodge with spa baths, private decks and a fine-dining restaurant.
+There are three luxury lodges to choose from, including a tented lodge with spa baths, private decks, and a fine-dining restaurant.
 If you want to experience Africa at its most authentic, consider a walking safari with a stay at the back-to-basics Explorer Camp.
-A kids' program and a dedicated family lodge make this the ideal choice for those traveling with children.
+A kids' program, childminding services, and a dedicated family lodge make this the ideal choice for those traveling with children.

 Grootbos Private Nature Reserve

-The reserve, which measures 2,500 hectares, is home to almost 800 different plant species - 100 of which are endangered.
+The reserve, which measures 2,500 hectares, is home to almost 800 different plant species; 100 of which are endangered and six of which were discovered for the first time on site.
 Its protected milkwood forests are over 1,000 years old.
-In order to have enough time to explore its wonders, you can stay overnight either at the Garden Lodge, the Forest Lodge or in private luxury villas.
+In order to have enough time to explore its wonders, you can stay overnight either at the Garden Lodge, the Forest Lodge, or in a private luxury villa.
 Each eco-friendly option is designed to complement the reserve's incredible natural beauty.
 Amenities range from tranquil swimming pools to organic 5-star dining.